Spiritual Unity: Critical reception

-Saxophonist Shabaka Hutchings, leader of the band Sons of Kemet, wrote that the first time he listened to Spiritual Unity, he "didn't understand anything!...
+Shabaka Hutchings wrote that the first time he listened to Spiritual Unity, he "didn't understand anything!...
 My brain couldn't compute it."
-He commented: "this was untranscribable – it seemed like there was nothing to steal from it.
-It sounded like he was crying through the saxophone.
+He commented: "It sounded like he was crying through the saxophone.
 You can hear vocalisation in Sidney Bechet and the older guys, but this was the first time I'd heard someone follow through on that and not try to mesh it with something more conventional".
 Eventually, he stated, "The more I listened, the more I realised that it's in what Anthony Braxton calls 'an emotional zone' – whatever Ayler does, it's about the emotional intent behind it.
 I wanted to see whether I could get into that space where you're free to do that.
 It's all about the big picture – more like painting."

-Mark Richardson wrote that Ayler had a "telepathic empathy" with Peacock and Murray on Spiritual Unity, and stated: "Together Peacock and Murray form a sound backing that at times seems more like an endlessly shifting cluster of sound than an actual rhythm section.
-Murray has a light, rapid touch, keeping the cymbals and snares going pretty much constantly, never breaking the flow of the music with a heavy roll, and Peacock functions as an extension of his textures."
-He concluded by calling the album "short... intense, and a deserved classic."
-John Fordham, writing in The Guardian, commented: "Half a century since the trio unleashed this music in a tiny Times Square studio, it still blazes, uplifts and unnerves.
-Ayler emerges from a Sonny Rollins-like jauntiness into slurred-pitch flurries and klaxon hoots over Peacock's prodding lines and Murray's shadings on the opening 'Ghosts'; barges ferociously through seamless runs on 'The Wizard'; and calls imploringly in a tone somewhere between an impassioned singer and a microtonal viola player on the meditative 'Spirits'.
-It still sounds like music on the edge".